sadielbartholomew/cf-standard-names-linguistics/summaries/most-common-ngrams.md

 ### *n*-grams of set *n* without removal

-The most frequent *n*-grams of words in the full current (10/07/20) Standard Names table of names for *n = 1* to *n = 20* words, are as follows (note the underscores in names have been replaced by whitespace to mimic natural text for enhanced readability):
+The most frequent *n*-grams of words in the full current (version 79 with data extracted on 24/08/22) Standard Names table of names for *n = 1* to *n = 20* words, are as follows (note the underscores in names have been replaced by whitespace to mimic natural text for enhanced readability):

 #### Unigrams (1-grams i.e. single words)